Egyptian media tycoon investigated after criticism from Mursi

 * In early talks with investors to raise up to 10 bln yuan-sources

-CAIRO The owner of an Egyptian TV channel that satirizes the Islamist president was accused of tax evasion and banned from leaving the country on Thursday, hours after Mohamed Mursi attacked him by name in a keynote speech.
+CAIRO, June 27 The owner of an Egyptian TV channel that satirises the Islamist president was accused of tax evasion and banned from leaving the country on Thursday, hours after Mohamed Mursi attacked him by name in a keynote speech.

 "This is dictatorship," a lawyer for business tycoon Mohamed al-Amin told Reuters.
-Amin's CBC channel has had legal run-ins before over its ridicule of President Mursi on a hit satirical program modeled on American comic Jon Stewart's "Daily Show".
+Amin's CBC channel has had legal run-ins before over its ridicule of President Mursi on a hit satirical programme modelled on American comic Jon Stewart's "Daily Show".

 Stewart appeared in person just last week as a guest of Bassem Youssef, the host of the weekly broadcast, who himself has been investigated for insulting the president and Islam.